Waleed Abdelhafez, MD

 Sarah Buttrey, MD

-Sarah Buttrey has been practicing in community clinics in Austin for over 20 years: she loves to do this work.
+Sarah Buttrey is the Director of the Integrated Pain Management Program and has been practicing in community clinics in Austin for over 20 years: she loves to do this work.
 She went to Medical School in Albuquerque at the University of New Mexico and Family Medicine Residency at the UT Health Science Center in San Antonio.
 She is unexpectedly fluent in Spanish and loves to speak it as often as possible.
 She enjoys long walks, gardening, writing, traveling, being with family and friends, and watching soccer.

 Nilanjana Dasgupta, MD

 Dr. Dasgupta is Chief Medical Officer at People’s.
-She is board certified in Internal Medicine and has over twenty years of practice experience, the last eleven with Lone Star Circle of Care (LSCC) where she served as Associate Medical Director for Family & Adult and where she established LSCC’s first Senior Clinic.
-Dr. Dasgupta earned a MBBS/MD from Mahatma Gandhi Institute of Medical Sciences in India and completed medical residency at Wright State University.
+She is board-certified in Internal Medicine and has over twenty years of practice experience, the last eleven of which have been with Lone Star Circle of Care (LSCC), where she served as Associate Medical Director for Family & Adult Care and established LSCC’s first Senior Clinic.
+Dr. Dasgupta earned an MBBS/MD from the Mahatma Gandhi Institute of Medical Sciences in India and completed medical residency at Wright State University.

 Teshira Davis

-Teshira Davis fulfills the role of Women’s Health Nurse Practitioner and has over 7 years of experience in Women’s health.
-She earned her Bachelor’s degree from Ohio University, and then obtained her Master’s degree at Kent State University.
-She has a passion for providing patient-centered care by empowering and educating women about their health, and health care choices.
+Teshira Davis serves as a Women’s Health Nurse Practitioner and has over 7 years of experience in Women’s Health.
+She earned her Bachelor’s degree from Ohio University and then obtained her Master’s degree at Kent State University.
+She has a passion for providing patient-centered care by empowering and educating women about their health and health care choices.
 Teshira strives to provide essential care to women across the lifespan.
 In her free time, she enjoys reading, watching movies, and spending time with her family.

 Carlos Diaz, DDS